soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 A DLP policy is 85% confident that it's detected this type of sensitive information if, within a proximity of 300 characters:
 - The regular expression CEP_Regex_AzureStorageAccountKey finds content that matches the pattern.
-- The regular expression CEP_AzureEmulatorStorageAccountFilter and/or the regular expression CEP_CommonExampleKeywords do **not** find content that matches their patterns.
+- The regular expression CEP_AzureEmulatorStorageAccountFilter does **not** find content that matches the pattern.
+- The regular expression CEP_CommonExampleKeywords does **not** find content that matches the pattern.

 ```
 <!--Azure Storage Account Key-->